-Georgia Election Officials, a Billionaire, and the “Nonpartisan” Center for Tech & Civic Life
+Georgia Election Officials, a Billionaire, and the “Nonpartisan” Center for Tech and Civic Life

 The first in an occasional series on the Zuckerberg election grants